 The hand-drawn St. Jacques map will always be classic.
 Charming, stained with the sweat, frustration, and utter time it took (one good thing came out of the lockdown era, at least).
 I still am quite proud of it, thinking of the best way to preserve it for time.

-Regarding the digital version, though it makes the map look neater and more uniform, it’s far too inspired by the TfL maps – so much so that it leads to much confusion upon an initial glance.
-Using the Johnstone typeface, to the same design features, the logo is also a pastiche of the Transport for London roundel, designed as such so I don’t have to worry about copyright issues (though the roundel was always intended for St. Jacques in my mind).
+Regarding the digital version, though it makes the map look neater, more uniform and more professional, it’s far too inspired by the TfL maps – so much so that it leads to much confusion upon an initial glance.
+Using the Johnstone typeface, as well as the same design features, the logo is also a pastiche of the Transport for London roundel, designed as such so I don’t have to worry about copyright issues (though the official roundel was always intended for St. Jacques in my mind).

 People commonly jump to the conclusion that it’s a map based on London, so they try looking for London stations (admittedly there are 17 existing London stations on the St. Jacques Map, see if you can find them all).
 I get asked questions such as ‘where’s South Kensington on the map?’
 ‘Is that the Piccadilly Line?’